Sachithra Senanayake

 He is the 150th ODI cap for Sri Lanka.
 Senanayake was a key member of 2014 ICC World Twenty20 winning team as well.

+Senanayake was initially arrested on 6 September 2023 on match-fixing charges and was subsequently indicted on 5 June 2025.

 Domestic career

 His call-up followed a domestic season in which he had taken the most wickets in the Sri Lankan Premier League limited overs tournament.
 During the 2013 Indian Premier League auction he was bought by Kolkata Knight Riders for $15,000.
 On 2015, he contracted for 2014 NatWest t20 Blast in England for the team Worcestershire.

 In March 2018, he was the leading wicket-taker in the 2017–18 Premier Limited Overs Tournament, with seventeen dismissals in eight matches.
 Later the same month, he was named in Dambulla's squad for the 2017–18 Super Four Provincial Tournament.
 The following month, he was also named in Dambulla's squad for the 2018 Super Provincial One Day Tournament.

 In February 2019, Sri Lanka Cricket named him as the Best Bowler in the 2017–18 Premier Limited Overs Tournament.
 In March 2019, he was named in Kandy's squad for the 2019 Super Provincial One Day Tournament.